Announcing NetBSD 6.0.2

 The NetBSD Project is pleased to announce NetBSD 6.0.2, the second security/bugfix update of the NetBSD 6.0 release branch.
 It represents a selected subset of fixes deemed important for security or stability reasons.

 Please note that all fixes in NetBSD 6.0 and 6.0.1 are also in this release, NetBSD 6.0.2.
 Please see the release map graph on the NetBSD website for a visual representation of the relationship between releases.

 Complete source and binaries for NetBSD 6.0.2 are available for download at many sites around the world.
-A list of download sites providing FTP, AnonCVS, SUP, and other services may be found at http://www.NetBSD.org/mirrors/.
+A list of download sites providing FTP, AnonCVS, SUP, and other services may be found at https://www.NetBSD.org/mirrors/.
 We encourage users who wish to install via ISO or USB disk images to download via BitTorrent by using the torrent files supplied in the images area.
-A list of hashes for the NetBSD 6.0.2 distribution has been signed with the well-connected PGP key for the NetBSD Security Officer: ftp://ftp.NetBSD.org/pub/NetBSD/security/hashes/NetBSD-6.0.2_hashes.asc
+A list of hashes for the NetBSD 6.0.2 distribution has been signed with the well-connected PGP key for the NetBSD Security Officer: https://ftp.NetBSD.org/pub/NetBSD/security/hashes/NetBSD-6.0.2_hashes.asc

 NetBSD is free.
 All of the code is under non-restrictive licenses, and may be used without paying royalties to anyone.
 Free support services are available via our mailing lists and website.
 Commercial support is available from a variety of sources.
 More extensive information on NetBSD is available from our website:

 Your donations to the NetBSD Foundation have allowed the project to make major improvements to the code base.
 With the release of NetBSD 6.0.2, we would like to continue funded development in various areas, including: